-- among Khutzeymateen photographers and many have used them with great success.
-Medium focal length zooms (e.g., 100-400mm or 200-500mm) are highly valuable in the Khutzeymateen. - Should you bring your shiny new (and easily hand-holdable) Z 800mm f6.3 VR S to the Khutzeymateen?
+Should you bring your shiny new (and easily hand-holdable) Z 800mm f6.3 VR S to the Khutzeymateen?
 Well...it's up to you and, of course, there may be times when it will give you exactly what you want.
-But much more commonly it will simply be too long and you'll find yourself only able to shoot tight portraits with it (think "eyeball" shots). - Great Bear Rainforest Photo Tours: On most Great Bear trips we have a highly variable distance to our subjects.
-In some cases (e.g., coastal Grey Wolves) you may want as long a focal length as possible.
+But much more commonly it will simply be too long - and you'll find yourself only able to shoot tight portraits with it (think "eyeball" shots).

+• Great Bear Rainforest Photo Tours: On most Great Bear trips we have a highly variable distance to our subjects.
+In some cases (e.g., coastal Gray Wolves) you may want as long a focal length as possible.
 In other cases we may be "Khutzeymateen-close" to our subjects, and you'll be shooting full-frame shots with focal lengths of around 100mm.
-And, at times a Humpback Whale may go from very far away to very close very quickly.
-So...overall...the most important lens to bring on Great Bear photo tours are those medium-to-long focal length zooms (e.g., 100-400mm,180-600mm).
+And, at times a Humpback or Killer Whale may go from very far away to very close in no time.
+So - overall - the most important lens to bring on Great Bear photo tours are those medium-to-long focal length zooms (e.g., 100-400mm, 180-600mm).

-What about that new-ish hand-holdable 800mm super-telephoto from Nikon?
-I'd say that lens is considerably more valuable on a Great Bear trip than a Khutzeymateen trip, but still less valuable than the medium focal length zooms.
+What about that hand-holdable 800mm super-telephoto from Nikon?
+I'd say that lens is considerably more valuable on a Great Bear trip than a Khutzeymateen trip, but overall still slightly less valuable than the medium-to-long focal length zooms.

 • Marine Mammal Photo Tours: On average my marine mammals photo tours require the longest focal lengths of ALL my coastal photo tours.
-Because whales are invariably key subjects on these trips - and because they often move from very far away to very close - those medium focal length zooms are still key lenses on these trips.
+Because whales are invariably key subjects on these trips - and because they often quickly move from being very far away to being very close - those medium-to-long focal length zooms are still key lenses on these trips.

 What about that hand-holdable 800mm?
-Yep, if you've got it, I'd bring it on my marine mammals trips! 😉
+Yep, if you've got it, I'd bring it on my marine mammals trips! 😉 carrying.
+I always bring a 1.4x and a 2x teleconverter with me.

-Note that the Trip Bible for each of my photo tours will contain a list of lenses I am bringing on that tour.
+Note that the Trip Bible for each of my photo tours will contain a list of lenses I am bringing on that particular tour.

-- 4. Teleconverters/Tele-extenders?
-Many photographers have great success with teleconverters, especially with some of the most recently released models of them.
-And, they can definitely cut down on the number of lenses you end up carrying. - 5.
-Polarizing Filters?
+4. Teleconverters/Tele-extenders?
+Many photographers have great success with teleconverters, especially when used with mirrorless bodies.
+And, they can definitely cut down on the number of lenses you end up

+5. Polarizing Filters?
 Because we will be shooting in a potentially "highly reflective" environment (on the water!) and because you may be doing landscape and seascape shooting, some may find polarizing filters helpful on this trip.
 I always bring them.